danhetrick/quirc/README.md

     /join CHANNEL [KEY]     Joins a new channel, and leaves the current one /away [MESSAGE]         Sets status to "away"
     /back                   Sets status to "back"
-    /quit [MESSAGE]         Disconnects from IRC and quits
+    /invite NICK CHANNEL    Invites a user to a channel /raw MESSAGE            Sends an unaltered message to the IRC server /quit [MESSAGE]         Disconnects from IRC and quits

 If the client has operator status, there are three more commands available: